kujosHeist/rails-blog/README.md

 		specify gem dependencies, used by bundler gem

 	- rails files Gemfile.lock:
-		specifies exact gem versions used, should be added kept in repo
+		specifies exact gem versions used, should be added kept in git

 	- rails files package.json:
 		npm dependencies used by yarn